tania2406/GradeManagementSystem/README.md

 # Grade Management System (Java, Console)

 A simple Grade Management System built in Java that stores student marks, calculates averages, assigns letter grades (A+–F), and generates performance reports for a class of students.
-It uses arrays and ArrayList, a menu-driven console UI, and cleanly separated classes suitable for BCA/CS mini-projects and interview portfolios.
+It uses arrays and ArrayList, a menu-driven console UI, and cleanly separated classes .
 ​

 # Table of Contents